insight-platform/Savant/docs/source/main_concepts/adapters.rst

 - Local path to a single file
 - Local path with substitution patterns:
   - ``%source_id`` will insert ``SOURCE_ID`` value into resulting filename
   - ``%src_filename`` will insert source filename into resulting filename.
-This option is available only when using the standard source-adapters or adding the necessary filename information to the custom adapter.

-Meta-json sink adapter parameters:
+Meta-json sink adapter parameters.
+These parameters are set as environment variables in the docker run command:

 - ``LOCATION`` the location of the file to write metadata to.
 Can be a plain location or a pattern.
     Allowed substitution parameters are %source_id and %src_filename.